ellefeg/assembly2orf/README.md

 ## To do
 * The nohup file generated by this program is annoying to parse.
 I have it set so you can skip all the Exonerate lines if you do "grep -v "\^" {nohupfile} " but it is still hard because of the blast and hmmer hits that are written to file (and are not easily parse-out-able).
-It'd be good to work out how to split these logs up into something more readable (different files for each step? append some kind of code in the log so you can remove everything between the two lines of text? xxxx* I have linked in the script to my old Pfam-A from Deglab - because I couldn't get it to work here.
-I think this is because I missed the hmmpress step which is required to convert a .hmm into a file that can actually run. hmmpress will make .h3m, .h3i, .h3f, .h3p files - i think (but i need to check) that these need to be in the same file as the .hmm but you trigger hmmscan with .hmmxxxx xxxx* (3 May 2018) the script uses hmmscan on the old version of Pfam - i tried running hmmscan for something else using this file and it fails.
-I will need to update the script (~/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmm) I think i worked out what the problem was when i was working with Panther HMMs.
-Find this bit in my notes/blog and see what the fix was.xxxx
+It'd be good to work out how to split these logs up into something more readable (different files for each step? append some kind of code in the log so you can remove everything between the two lines of text?
-* The ono redundancy filtering bit is "over-grouping" different opsin paralogues and filteirng them out - i will need to re-thibk this strategy.
-* TO DO: Remove the "Ono filtering step" so the final output is the transdecoder output.

-## Test

 ## Version history

-v00.01 - 28 July 2017
+**v00.01 - 28 July 2017**
-v00.02 - 13 August 2017
+**v00.02 - 13 August 2017**
 * Original incorrect $blastDB and $blastFA files (erroneously containing a mix of nucleotide and amino acid sequences) were replaced with correct (amino acid only) sequences.
-No change to the script, just to the files specified in lines 28-29 of Run_TransPipeline.sh. v01.00 - 16-24 January 2018
+No change to the script, just to the files specified in lines 28-29 of Run_TransPipeline.sh.
+**v01.00 - 16-24 January 2018**
 * Updated for new Asellus server and to make the program into more of a "bundle" that can be run by anyone
-* Updated text based on new pipeline implementation v01.01 - 24 September 2018
+* Updated text based on new pipeline implementation **v01.01 - 24 September 2018**
+* Removed a final filtering step which reduced redundancy in the transcriptome output based on sub-par biological criteria
 * Changed link to Pfam-A file required for hmmscan.
 The current version is compatible with the February 2015 version of HMMER (3.1b2) which is currently on Asellus.
+* User receives an email when the run is finished
 * Removed requirement to manually specify location of dependencies directory each time the script is run
-* User receives an email when the run is finished
+* Added a test dataset and a quick-start guide
+* Added "bonus" scripts to perform Silix and BUSCO analysis on output data
+* Changed `max_target_seqs 1` setting to more accurately select top BLAST hits (cf. Shah et al. 2018.
+Bioinformatics)

 ## Authors and acknowledgements